Search close icon

 New Mexico investors frequently encounter:

-Case Study: A retired Los Alamos scientist was placed in high-commission, illiquid non-traded Real Estate Investment Trusts (REITs) despite clearly stated needs for income accessibility and conservative risk positioning.
+Case Study: Consider a retired Los Alamos scientist who was placed in high-commission, illiquid non-traded Real Estate Investment Trusts (REITs) despite clearly stated needs for income accessibility and conservative risk positioning.
 Her advisor characterized them as “similar to bonds, with better income potential.”
-Patil Law secured a $560,000 recovery through FINRA arbitration based on portfolio mismanagement and material misrepresentation claims.
+In cases like this, Patil Law would aim for a large recovery through FINRA arbitration based on portfolio mismanagement and material misrepresentation claims.

 Churning occurs when brokers excessively buy and sell securities to generate commissions, disregarding their clients’ best interests.
 This unethical practice violates both New Mexico securities laws and FINRA regulations.